 Damage to Erickson Equatorial Sundial in Cranmer Park, Denver, CO.
 Photo Credit: Save Our Sundial

-What happens to old sundials?
-In Denver, citizens of Cranmer Park are taking matters into their own hands.
-The City of Denver has generously committed $545,000 to the restoration of the Cranmer sundial and plaza through the Parks and Recreation and the Arts and Venues departments... but the citizens must raise another million dollars.
+But climate and a sinking foundation led to the deteriation of the dial and surrounding terrazzo plaza.
+Back in June, 2014 The City of Denver generously committed $545,000 to the restoration of the Cranmer sundial and plaza through the Parks and Recreation and the Arts and Venues departments with the proviso that citizens raise another million dollars.